system-zero/system-zero/data/docs/la.md

 # Functions
 # print and println -  print functions
 # typeof            -  type of a value
+#                      args: object
 # typeAsString      -  type of a value as string represantation
+#                      args: object
 # typeofArray       -  type of an array value
+#                      args: array
 # typeArrayAsString -  type of an array value as string represantation
+#                      args: array
-# len               -  length of the object (for ARRAY and STRING types),
+# len               -  length of the object (for array and string types),
-#                      note that this has byte semantics for STRING types
+#                      note that this has byte semantics for string types
+#                      args: object
+# getcwd            -  returns the current working directory
+#                      args:
 # fopen             -  returns a file pointer
+#                      args: filename, mode (C semantics)
 # fflush            -  flush the specified stream
+#                      args: file pointer

 # those might change
 # not               -  !value